Camelot has a music that is not sad during the final battle, when almost all the Knights of the Round Table died.

 The movie studio got pissed too when Mike Judge originally used the music, but let him keep it when a test screening resulted in positive feedback for the soundtrack.

-Watchmen opens with The Comedian getting brutally murdered to the tune of Nat King Cole's "Unforgettable".
+The film opens with The Comedian getting brutally murdered to the tune of Nat King Cole's "Unforgettable".
 The fact that the source of this music is a television advertisement for Veidt Industries' Nostalgia Perfume could be seen as an early clue that the assassin is Veidt himself.
-The scene arguably isn't that realistic, since even in 1985 TV commercials weren't that long.

 The value-neutral-in-lyrics but somewhat-upbeat-in-tune The Times They Are A-Changin' (by Bob Dylan) playing over the various things that occurred in the leadup to the start of the film could be seen as similar, since most of the events — Silhouette's murder, Richard Nixon's election, Mothman's insanity, etc. — are bad things.